Blab it, who do we become after this poem ends

 A spade to call one’s own

-Humbled knees abide
+Humbled knees assembling to abide

-Nourish your mind with the memories of your lust
+With the memories of your lust

-Marinate their seedlings with the shades of your being
+With all the shades of your being

-Watch every concrete door fall behind you
+And watch every door fall behind you

 Your mother